 Magic Kitchen is a meal delivery service designed for a wide range of dietary needs.
 All dishes are frozen but can be reheated and enjoyed with no cooking required.

-The company’s meals are designed by a dietitian to ensure that they’re balanced and nutritionally complete.
+The company’s meals are reviewed by a dietitian to ensure that they’re balanced and nutritionally complete.

 Magic Kitchen offers several meal plans, many of which cater to specific dietary restrictions or health conditions.
 Menus include: